FAQ

 - HTTP requests and responses (method, URL, status, headers, body)

-- Breadcrumbs (clicks, route changes, network calls)
+- Breadcrumbs (clicks, route changes, network calls, mobile screen/app lifecycle)

 - Probe data (custom diagnostic ring buffers)